-The actual size of the dot will vary based on the number of pixels of the camera and field of view selected of the camera.
+- Minimum Dot Size.
+The actual size of the dot will vary based on the number of pixels of the camera and the field of view selected.
 An optimal size is at least 9 pixels (3 x 3), which will ensure the camera will detect the dot accurately and IMAQ Vision will correctly process the dots.